 Preference cannot be granted to either parent for the sole reason that the parent is the mother or father of the minor child.
 If it appears that joint physical custody would be in the best interest of the child, the court may grant joint physical custody to both parties.

-Our Reno Child Custody Lawyers at Carlson & Work are here to help.
 In life, there is no job more important than a parent’s.
 In law, there are few cases more rewarding than protecting or restoring a parent’s rightful position in their child’s life.